teggno/exoedit/README.md

 ### Run widget outside of Exosite
 **This feature is only available if you are in [Workspace Mode](./UsageModes.md) and have opened a mapped widget script.**

-During development and for testing, Exoedit allows you to run widgets (with live or fake data) outside of Exosite.
+With the help of Exoedit, you can run widgets (with live or fake data) outside of Exosite.
+This is convenient while developing and testing widgets.

 Here's how it works:

 1. Open the command list (by pressing F1 or Ctrl+Shift+P)
 2. Select `Exoedit: Run Script`
 3. Click on the link that's beeing displayed (Ctrl+Click)